Zika Virus Infection

 - For an updated country list of ZIKV transmission refer to ECDC:

-Of particular concern is the possibility of a link between ZIKV infection in pregnancy, and the increase in number of birth defects being recorded in Brazil, notably babies being born with microcephaly (smaller than normal head).
+Of particular concern is the link between ZIKV infection in pregnancy, and the increase in number of birth defects being recorded in Brazil, notably babies being born with microcephaly (smaller than normal head).

 - Precautionary measures to reduce the risk for pregnant women are recommended as further evidence is gathered.